 Paying off any existing debt should be the priority since paying it faster will open up other opportunities for your budget.

 One important reminder when budgeting is to make it liquid or can be adjusted accordingly.

-You may use an Excel or Google Sheet to make a budget ledger.
+You may use Excel or Google Sheets to make a budget ledger.